Michigan lieutenant governor sells troubled real estate

 The Land Bank had to approve the deal.
 The Detroit News reports the sale closed Feb.
 21.

 Gilchrist initially bought the building from the Land Bank for $13,500.
-On Thursday, he noted the sale went through and said: “We are excited about the fact that I get to serve the people as lieutenant governor.”
+On Thursday, he noted the sale went through, saying he’s excited he gets “to serve the people as lieutenant governor.”

 Information from: The Detroit News, http://detnews.com/